Kent McCloughan: Bump and run

 In 1978, the rule was amended to aid the pass receivers yet again.
-Starting that season, a defender could make contact with a receiver only one time, and within 5 yards of the line of scrimmage.
-If the defender made contact with a receiver 6 yards or more from the line of scrimmage, it was now considered pass interference, even if the ball was not yet in the air.
+This became known as the Mel Blount Rule, after the Pittsburgh Steeler cornerback who had mastered the technique.
+Starting that season, a defender could make contact with a receiver only one time, and within 5 yards of the line of scrimmage (exclusive of defensive holding).
+If the defender made contact with a receiver 6 yards or more from the line of scrimmage, it was now considered illegal contact, even if the ball was not yet in the air.